prembasumatary/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 #.
 Select **Save**.

-The **Visibility Settings** icon for the component is now black.
+The **Visibility Settings** icon for the component is now black, and the list of groups to which this component is visible is listed under the title.

 .. image:: ../../../../shared/images/Component_VisibilitySomeGroup.png
+   :alt: A component's title bar with a list of the groups to which it is
-   :alt: The black visibility icon for a component, showing that the component
+     visible, and a black visibility icon, indicating that the component has restricted visibility.
-     has restricted visibility
-   :width: 200

 The publishing details for the course section in the sidebar indicate that some content is visible only to specific groups of learners.